What to See & Do in Nome, Alaska

 Carrie M. McLain Memorial Museum

-Explore exhibits on gold rush history, Indigenous culture, and rotating local art.
+Gold rush history, Indigenous culture, and rotating local art inside the Richard Foster Building.

 Inupiat Heritage Center Display – UAF Northwest Campus

-Satellite exhibit showcasing local art, traditional tools, and subsistence stories.
+Satellite display featuring local art, traditional tools, and subsistence stories on the Northwest Campus.

 Jacob Berger House